 Reasons Why Poodles are Smart

-Poodles excel in obedience/working intelligence.
-Though it’s helpful for a dog to be obedient and learn quickly, it’s not everything when it comes to canine intelligence.
+Yes, Poodles excel in obedience & working intelligence.
+And although it’s helpful for a dog to be obedient and quick leaners, it’s not everything when it comes to canine intelligence.

 According to Stanley Coren, dog intelligence is comprised of three components: obedience/working, instinctive and adaptive intelligence.

-As you may have guessed, Poodles are also very smart dogs when it comes to both instinctive and adaptive intelligence.
-Let’s further explore these ideas and see what else makes Poodles smart.
+As you may have guessed, Poodles are also very smart dogs in regards to both instinctive and adaptive intelligence.

 The Best Water Retrievers